Chart Color Schemes

 Ambarvale is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Ambarvale's dwelling structure, as per the latest Census, consisted of 86.4% houses and 13.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's 78.5% houses and 21.5% other dwellings.
-Home ownership in Ambarvale was at 22.3%, with the rest being mortgaged (33.2%) or rented (44.5%).
+Ambarvale's dwelling structure, as per the latest Census, was 86.4% houses and 13.6% other dwellings.
+In comparison, Sydney metro had 78.5% houses and 21.5% other dwellings.
+Home ownership in Ambarvale stood at 22.3%, with mortgaged dwellings at 33.2% and rented ones at 44.5%.
 The median monthly mortgage repayment was $1,802, below Sydney metro's average of $2,100.
-Median weekly rent was $350, compared to Sydney metro's $380.
+Median weekly rent in Ambarvale was $350, compared to Sydney metro's $380.
 Nationally, Ambarvale's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing